Gcobani Bobo

 Gcobani Bobo (born 12 September 1979) is a former South African rugby player, rugby commentator and author.
 His preferred position was centre, although he had played wing on numerous occasions, with some success due to his pace.
 Bobo played for the Golden Lions, Sharks, Western Province, Newcastle Falcons, Cats, Sharks and the Stormers.

-In 2015 he co-wrote a rugby thriller novel titled The Rise of the Dagger - What Happens in a Rugby Story When Life Interrupts?

 Career

 Bobo started his career as a flanker, until then Bok coach Nick Mallet suggested that Bobo should shift from the side of the scrum to the midfield.
 Bobo was selected for the South African U-19 side in 1998 and then spent two years playing for the Golden Lions U-21 outfit.
 His performances in the then Bankfin Currie Cup earned him selection to the SA 'A' team in 2001.

 When he was elevated to Super Rugby, he was ready.
 The burly centre scored a hat-trick on debut against the Bulls, and looked set for full Springbok colours before a knee injury at the House of Pain put paid to his short-term ambitions.